MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channels-setup-warehouse.md

 ## Overview

-(SAM: need more content here, I'm unclear what existing warehouse info to repurpose.
-What they are, how they work with channels, why they need to be set up.)

-Before setting up a warehouse, you need to configure warehouse sites.
+Each Commerce channel requires a configured warehouse to be associated with it.
+The following procedures provide the minimum configuration required to set up a warehouse for a Commerce channel.
+For more information regarding warehouse setup, please see the [Warehouse management overview](https://docs.microsoft.com/en-us/dynamics365/supply-chain/warehousing/warehouse-management-overview).

 ## Set up a warehouse site

+Before setting up a warehouse, you need to configure a warehouse site.

 To set up a warehouse site, follow these steps.